 Edifier R2000DB is one of the most enjoyable surprises in a lot of time.
-Given the price, sound, quality of production and the convenience of use, these speakers will give a lot of headaches to the competition.
-A lot of invested money and experienced and celebrated design team are a winning combination.
+Given the price, sound, quality of production, and the convenience of use, these speakers will give a lot of headaches to the competition.
+A lot of invested money in the development of this unit and experienced and celebrated design team are a winning combination.

 Manual is here: Edifier R2000DB manual download

 - TOTAL POWER OUTPUT: RMS 24W x 2 + 36 W x 2